Lightning-AI/LitServe/README.md

   <summary>Dynamic batching</summary>
 &nbsp;

-LitServe can combine individual requests into a batch to enhance throughput.
+LitServe can combine individual requests into a batch to improve throughput.
-To enable batching, you need to set the `max_batch_size` argument and implement `LitAPI.predict` to handle batched inputs.
+To enable batching, you need to set the `max_batch_size` argument to match the batch size that your model can handle and implement `LitAPI.predict` to process batched inputs.

 ```python